cdaein/posting/README.md

 ## Supported Platforms

+- Bluesky
+  - You only need Bluesky username and password in `.env`.
+  - Bluesky only supports image post.
 - Mastodon
   - Getting API Key is very easy.
 Just go to your instance, click Preferences > Developement.
 Create a New Application with read/write access.
 Then, copy the Access Token to `.env`.
 - ~~Instagram~~